StupidestJack/StupidestJack/readme.md

 ---

-By the way I use Debian; but it's not important information awa
+By the way I use Debian; but no one asked lol.